cdl-geneseo/geneseo-dictionary/W/WhatsUp-L-Digest.md

 # WhatsUp-L Digest

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : WhatsUp-L Digest

 Created by  Unknown User (kmh28), last modified on Dec 01, 2008

 (noun) Daily e-mail sent out by the school.
 It is a forum for different groups to announce upcoming events and activities.
 Also referred to as the &quot;WhatsUp List&quot;